Unthrottled/blog/_drafts/2017-12-29-PeanutButter-Driven-Devolpment.md

 Empty cup goes in, half filled cup comes out.
 How that happened changed though, and the tests that were built reflect that issue.

 It is unnecessary to fix tests when code behaviours remain the same.
+The method is tightly coupled to the implementation, it's a low-level solution.

+So then, how do we fix this?
+Well, we do this by applying Test Driven Development of course!
+To help us, we need to think of the high-level abstractions that we need to satisfy our requirements.